deepstreamIO/deepstream.io-website/content/docs/client-http/http/index.md

 The maximum message size is 1 megabyte.

-A token may be provided, either one fetched through the auth endpoint above, or one generated through the dashboard.
+A token may be provided via the auth endpoint above.

 ### Request